WebAssembly/design/NonWeb.md

 [dynamic linking](FutureFeatures.md#dynamic-linking) will make discoverable and usable.

+Non-Web environments may include JavaScript interpreters (e.g. node.js), however WebAssembly is also being designed to be capable of being executed without a JavaScript interpreter present.

 The WebAssembly spec will not try to define any large portable libc-like library.
 However, certain features that are core to WebAssembly semantics that are found in native libc *would* be part of the core WebAssembly spec as either